Heat was contributing factor in July death of Yakima Valley farmworker

 Yakima County coroner Jim Curtice said Gueta Vargas — who was 69, according to his family — was pronounced dead at the scene at about 4:14 p.m. by emergency-medical personnel.
 He noted heat can place a “tremendous amount of stress” on people who suffer from underlying cardiac disease.

-The dangers of heat stress has been a big concern during this year’s scorching summer.
-Late June extreme temperatures shattered historic records and 100-plus degree days persisted in central and eastern Washington’s agricultural regions through much of July.
+The dangers of heat stress have been a big concern during this year’s scorching summer.
+Late June extreme temperatures shattered historic records and 100-plus degree days persisted in Central and Eastern Washington’s agricultural regions through much of July.

 During the June heat wave, Oregon and Washington health officials found heat-related illness caused or contributed to the deaths of more than 210 people.
 Among them was Oregon farmworker Sebastian Francisco Perez, whose body was found on June 26 in a blueberry field.

-In early July, spurred by concerns among farmworker advocates, the Washington Department of Labor & Industries released emergency rules to provide farmworkers and other outdoor workers with additional protections from heat-related illness.
+In early July, spurred by concerns among farmworker advocates, the Washington State Department of Labor and Industries released emergency rules to provide farmworkers and other outdoor workers with additional protections from heat-related illness.

 The rules, which went into effect July 13, require employers to offer shade or other means for employees to cool down when temperatures reach 100 degrees, as well as rest periods of at least 10 minutes every two hours.

-The measure, combined with existing rules, also require employers to provide cool drinking water once temperatures reach 89 degrees, and allow employees to take additional paid rest when needed to prevent overheating.
+The measure, combined with existing rules, also requires employers to provide cool drinking water once temperatures reach 89 degrees, and allow employees to take additional paid rest when needed to prevent overheating.
 Rules were widely criticized by farmworker advocates for falling short of protecting workers.

 The events surrounding Gueta Vargas’ death are the focus of an L&I investigation currently underway.
 His death has also drawn scrutiny from the United Farm Workers union, which is calling for federal heat standards to protect outdoor workers.

-“There are many unanswered questions about Florencio’s death,” said Elizabeth Strater, an organizer for the United Farm Workers.
+“There are many unanswered questions about Florencio’s death,” said Elizabeth Strater, an organizer for United Farm Workers.
 “We do know that farmworkers are as much as 35 times more likely to die from heat than any other civilian occupation.”

 The state investigation will include a look at temperatures and other weather conditions that day, according to L&I spokesperson Matt Ross.
 Washington State University’s AgWeatherNet at Toppenish reported an average hourly temperature of 100.8 at 2 p.m. on July 29.